Skip to content

 • Submit final dissertation to the eTD Website by the deadline date.

-• Submit signed doctoral approval page, ProQuest/UMI Agreement, Survey of Earned Doctorates, and fee (payable here) to the Office of Theses and Dissertations.
+• Submit ProQuest/UMI Agreement, Survey of Earned Doctorates, and fee (payable here) to the Office of Theses and Dissertations.

 • Acceptance of dissertation by The Graduate School.

-Note: The student is responsible for meeting all time schedule requirements for their degree.
+Note: The student is responsible for meeting all requirements and deadlines for their degree.

 Concurrent or Dual-Title Degree Programs